Jeannette Eileen Jones

 2004

-I am a historian of the United States, with particular emphasis in American cultural and intellectual history and African American Studies, with strong interests in race and representation, Atlantic studies, and science studies.
+I am a historian of the United States, with expertise in American cultural and intellectual history, African American History and Studies, and Pre-colonial Africa.
+My research foci include Gilded Age and Progressive Era America, US and the World, transimperial history, and the transnational history of race and racialization.
 My research reflects my desire to contribute to the larger critical conversations taking place in these fields, specifically around the role of race in shaping American cultural and intellectual discourse and production.
-More precisely, my research examines the ways in which “race” as a popular and scientific category operated as a potent signifier of difference—cultural, biological, social, and political—in late nineteenth and early twentieth century America.
-However, recognizing the rising global significance of race as an organizing principle, as well as the transnational migration of ideas about race during this period (roughly the Gilded Age to the end of Word War II), my research extends across the Atlantic.
-It seeks to uncover the discursive relationship between America, other Western, and “subaltern” perspectives on imperialism, citizenship, and social belonging, as mediated primarily through the lens of race, but also through those of gender (ideas about femininity and masculinity), and sexuality.
+More precisely, my research examines the ways in which “race” as a popular and scientific category operated as a potent signifier of difference—cultural, biological, social, and political— and power in the United States during the late nineteenth and early twentieth centuries.
+However, recognizing the rising global significance of race as an organizing principle, as well as the transnational migration of ideas about race during the so-called "long nineteenth century" (1789-1919), my research extends across the Atlantic to engage with histories of Europe and Africa.
+Accordingly, my publications and works in progress explore the discursive relationship between American, European, and “subaltern” perspectives on imperialism, citizenship, and social belonging, as crucial aspects of the history of ideas about race, ethnicity, gender, and sexuality.

 BOOKS